-Parents may not realise that recognizing and giving credit to teachers as professionals, – not as child minders – is often valued and prized by educators.
+Parents may not realise that recognising and giving credit to teachers as professionals, – not as child minders – is often valued and prized by educators.
 Many times, a simple word of thanks; written or verbal, goes a long way.

 2. Forge Strong Relationships

 Invest in conversations and engagements that promote trust building.
 Just as in any sustainable relationship, it needs to be built upon trust and mutual respect.
-For that to be established, open communication and time needs to be invested.
+For that to be established, open communication and time need to be invested.
 Both parties also need to acknowledge that the relationship is dependent on mutual responsibility.

 Be honest and open to share your expertise and experience you are the teachers.
-If you feel there is a need for further discussions, preschool teachers will work to accommodate to your schedule as long as there is a common understanding that the efforts are mutual.
+If you feel there is a need for further discussions, preschool teachers will work to accommodate your schedule as long as there is a common understanding that the efforts are mutual.

 Tip for parents: Take advantage of the parent involvement opportunities available at your child’s school.
 It can be volunteering at a field trip or conducting a show and tell for your child’s class – take some time to be involved in at least one of the activities.